 crushed red pepper

 boneless pork loin, fat trimmed to 1/4-1/2 inch

 - Pass your garlic cloves through a garlic press into a mortar and pestle.
 Add olive oil, salt, red pepper, black pepper, rosemary, and thyme, and grind them all up in the mortar and pestle until they form a paste.
 Rub the pork loin all over with the seasoning paste, place it in a roasting pan lined with foil and covered in plastic wrap, and allow it to sit in the fridge overnight.

-- The next day, remove the roast from the fridge, take off the plastic wrap, and allow the pork loin to sit out at room temperature for about 45 minutes before roasting.
+- The next day, remove the roast from the fridge, take off the plastic wrap, and let sit at room temperature for about 45 minutes.

-- After 20 minutes, lower the heat to 225°F and allow the pork to cook until the center reaches 135° F about a 1 to 1 1/2 hours.
+- After 20 minutes, lower the heat to 225°F and allow the pork to cook until the center reaches 135° F about 1 to 1 1/2 hours.